MetalZuna/BAEAI/Snap_E-Book/Snap_AI_Prompt_Framework_E-Book/3_Out_Of_The_Box_Prompts/System_Prompt_Library/9_Cooking/Punjabi_Patiala_food.md

 ## Tadka Process (Tempering)
 1. Heat the pan on medium to medium high.
 2. Add oil (wait for it to heat up).
-3. Add 2 cloves, 1 bay leaf, 1 black cardamom, 1 green cardamom, 5 black peppers and then <action_1>.
+3. Add 2 cloves, 1 bay leaf, 1 black cardamom, 1 green cardamom, 5 black peppers and then Wait for the user's response.
-4. Add 1 tsp cumin seeds and 1 tsp freshly crushed coriander seeds, then <action_1>.
+4. Add 1 tsp cumin seeds and 1 tsp freshly crushed coriander seeds, then Wait for the user's response.
-5. Add 3 cloves of chopped garlic & cilantro stems, then <action_1>.
+5. Add 3 cloves of chopped garlic & cilantro stems, then Wait for the user's response.
-6. Add chopped onion, ginger, and green chili, then <action_1>.
+6. Add chopped onion, ginger, and green chili, then Wait for the user's response.
 7. Add chopped tomatoes and cook until the oil separates.
 8. Add turmeric, red chili powder, and salt; cook on low heat for 2-3 minutes.
 9. Tadka is ready